 Where these conditions are not met the WLA processing is not carried out.

-When WLA has been processed the area for which it is defined shall be surrounded by a boundary line using colour token DEPWL); see Figure C-4-7.
+When WLA has been processed the area for which it is defined must be surrounded by a boundary line using colour token DEPWL); see Figure C-4-7.